LogoLogo

 How it works

-• Each of WC custom element will be backed by a view model, like a normal Aurelia element component.
+• Each web component custom element is backed by an Aurelia view model, like a normal Aurelia component.

-• Each bindable property on the backing Aurelia view model will be converted to a reactive attribute (via observedAttributes) and reactive property (on the prototype of the extended HTML Element class created).
+• Each bindable property on the backing Aurelia view model is converted to a reactive attribute (via observedAttributes) and reactive property on the custom element.

-• WC custom element works independently with the Aurelia component.
-This means the same class can be both a WC custom element and an Aurelia component.
-Though this should be avoided as it could result in double rendering.
+• Web component custom elements work independently of Aurelia components.
+The same class can be both a web component and an Aurelia component, though this should be avoided to prevent double rendering.

 • containerless mode is not supported.
-Use extend-built-in instead if you want to avoid wrappers.
+Use extend-built-in functionality instead if you want to avoid wrapper elements.

-• the defined WC custom elements will continue working even after the owning Aurelia application has stopped.
+• Defined web components continue working even after the owning Aurelia application has stopped.

-• template info will be retrieved & compiled only once per define call.
-Changing it after this call won't have any effects.
+• template and bindables information is retrieved and compiled only once per define call.
+Changes after this call have no effect.

 Examples